-Dashboard: Just as your car’s dashboard shows you information about operating your vehicle, a software dashboard displays your most important menu options and tools available for operating your software system.
+Dashboard: Just as your car’s dashboard shows you information about operating your vehicle, a software dashboard displays your most important menu options and tools available for using your software system.
 This is typically the screen you see first when opening your program.
-The dashboard within this system makes it really easy to do my job.
+The dashboard within this system makes it easy to do my job.

-Feature: Options or tools for functionality provided within a software program.
+Feature: Options or tools for the functionality provided within a software program.
 Our new software program has more features than our prior program, allowing us to enter and pull out information in a way that fits our company better.